Patr1ckL1/AAE4006/README.md

 # AAE4006
 This is the GitHub repository for the subject AAE4006.

-You will find all the codes for tasks and laboratory here.
+You will find all the source codes for tasks here.

 When you submit your work, just upload the solutions in your group repository.
-Our TA will grade your work in due course.
+Our TA will open your page and grade the work in due course.

+## 2022.03.13
+Task 6 has been updated
 ## 2022.03.07
 Task 6 has been released, and this will be the last task
 ## 2022.02.22